sony/nnabla/python/src/nnabla/utils/converter/onnx/ONNXOpCoverage.md

 - :yellow_heart: The solution is not perfect/finished, for example, the operator can map to a combination of NNabla operators.
 - :broken_heart: Hard to find a solution with existing NNabla operators.

-- All operators have been tested with float tensors ONLY.

 | Operator | Status | Description |
 |---|:---:|:---:|
 |Abs|:green_heart:||